USP2030 and the World Social Summit 2025

 How to Join USP2030?

-USP2030 welcomes new members that fully support the partnership’s objectives and vision as stated above and contribute to its realization through
+USP2030 welcomes new members that fully support the partnership’s objectives and vision as stated above and contribute to its realization through advocacy, knowledge development and sharing, or technical exchanges and joint support to countries.

 You find more information in our how to join guidelines: